Sofa upholstery repair troubles got you down? Use this simple DIY method to repair torn upholstery yourself and extend the life of your furniture.

 Sending an upholstered couch or chair to be recovered when the fabric gets torn can sometimes cost as much as buying a new piece of furniture.
 Fortunately, many upholstery tears occur along the weave of the fabric, creating a triangular flap that can be easily repaired.
 You can save money and extend the life of your piece of furniture by patching the tear with glue and another piece of heavy fabric (such as canvas, denim or muslin).
+Read on to learn how to repair torn upholstery yourself.

 First, cut a piece of heavy fabric slightly larger than the the piece that is torn.
-Peel back the torn flap of upholstery and slide the patch beneath it with the handle of a spoon, using the spoon to adjust the position of the patch.
+Peel back the torn flap of upholstery and slide the upholstery patch beneath it with the handle of a spoon, using the spoon to adjust the position of the patch.

 Then pin back the upholstery flap with a poultry skewer or an upholstery pin.
 Brush a thin layer of latex fabric glue over the surface of the patch and along the edges of the torn upholstery.

-Carefully replace the torn flap on top of the patch, adjusting the fit and patting it gently to avoid squeezing glue out the sides of the repaired area.
+Carefully replace the torn flap on top of the upholstery patch, adjusting the fit and patting it gently to avoid squeezing glue out the sides of the repaired area.
 Use more poultry skewers or upholstery pins to pin the torn flap against the patch until the glue has dried and set properly, then remove them for a perfect repair.

 Use a whisk broom to remove the dust that collects on top of the back and arms of upholstered furniture.
 This keeps the fabric looking fresh.
 A vacuum cleaner, even if it has special upholstery attachments, tends to pull threads.